-When thinking about Salzburg, the first thing that comes to mind is the Alps.
+When it comes to popular destinations to visit in Austria, Salzburg is nearly always at the top of everyone’s list.
+It’s easy to see why, with the blue Salzach River running through town and the Alps perched high above the city.
 And while the Alps are a major draw, there is so much more to see in Salzburg than just the Alps!
-Spending one day in Salzburg will give you the chance to experience some of the best sights in town while also being able to immerse yourself in the scenes from The Sound of Music.
+Spending one day in Salzburg will give you the chance to experience the birthplace of Motzart while also being able to immerse yourself in the picturesque settings from The Sound of Music.

 A day trip to Salzburg will allow you to visit both parts of Salzburg and more if you plan your trip carefully.